-Sidney Crosby became the first Penguins player to win the NHL All-Star Game MVP, on Jan.
-26, 2018, since Lemieux in 1990.
+On Jan.
+26, 2018, Sidney Crosby became the first Penguins player to win the NHL All-Star Game MVP since Lemieux in 1990.
 He had four goals and eight points in his two 3-on-3 games.
 He had two goals and an assist in the Metropolitan Division’s 10-4 win over the Atlantic Division in the semifinals.
 He came back with another two goals and three helpers in the championship game, leading the way in a 10-5 victory versus the Central Division.

 Happy Birthday to You

-Appropriately, there were 26 players who have skated in the NHL born on Jan.
-26. In addition to Gretzky, other notable names include Fred Barrett (71), Dale McCourt (64) and the late Frank Nighbor (Hall of Fame), Glen Skov and Ivan Hlinka.
+There were 27 players who have skated in the NHL born on Jan.
+26. In addition to Gretzky, other notable names include Fred Barrett (72), Dale McCourt (65), Peyton Krebs (21), and the late Frank Nighbor (Hall of Fame), Glen Skov and Ivan Hlinka.